Suicide mission: Operation Samson (1947)

 Reconstructed death row cell with oranges, representing the disguised IEDs.

 Mannequins in the Lehi Museum posed to replicate the suicide.

 Eight other militants were hung, all at Acre Prison.
 (Note: According to The Revolt, the plan was originally devised for Dov Gruner, top left.
-But before it could be crried out, he was relocated to Acre Prison, where he was executed alonside the other three on the top row.)
+But before it could be carried out, he was relocated to Acre Prison, where he was executed alongside the other three on the top row.)

 Their original tombstones are outside were moved to the Museum of Underground Prisoners when their graves were given military tombstones.

 Sign for a path named after the Lehi militant, in the Yair Farm settlement (named after Lehi founder Yair Stern), in the West Bank, Palestine.